'The Best Part Of The First Amendment': Dave Chappelle Accepts Mark Twain Prize

 "If you're in a group that I made fun of, then just know that I probably would only make fun of you if I see myself in you," he said in his most recent stand-up special, Sticks & Stones.

-Before receiving the Mark Twain Award, Chappelle told NPR that stand-up is his "favorite mode of expression" and calls it "an American phenomenon."
+Before receiving the Mark Twain award, Chappelle told NPR that stand-up is his "favorite mode of expression" and that he calls it "an American phenomenon."

 "It's the best part of the First Amendment to me that I'm able to express myself this way and make a viable living doing it," he said.
 "And it's not necessarily an easy living but it's ... worth everything that I've been through — especially to get a night like tonight, and have people just recognize it's not an easy thing to do.
 And it's humbling to get an award."